hackerman103020/cypher-jammer-2nrf-oled-fix/README.md

 # Cypher Jammer DELUXE
+2NRF's, Oled screen, 3 buttons, and LED (optional)

-### Open-source Wireless Jamming Pentesting Device using ESP32-WROOM-32D & 3 NRFL01+PA+LNA Modules
+### Open-source Wireless Jamming Pentesting Device using ESP32-WROOM-32D & 2 NRFL01+PA+LNA Modules

 This is an ESP32 wireless pentesting device that generates 2.4GHz signals at various channels.
-This is an upgrade to the previous cypher-jammer, and adds an SSD1306 display and buttons.
+This is an upgrade to the previous cypher-jammer, and adds an SSD1306 display and buttons & optional led.
 This allows much more flexiblility when using the device.

 ** PCB COMING SOON **

-### Order my PCBs from other projects from PCBWay & get a $10 coupon ^_^ : https://pcbway.com/g/87Pi52

 <img src="img/device2.jpg" alt="Wifi and Bluetooth jammer made with an esp32 and nrf24l01+pa+lna modules." width="400" height="600">
 <img src="img/device3.jpg" alt="Wifi and Bluetooth jammer made with an esp32 and nrf24l01+pa+lna modules." width="400" height="600">
 <img src="img/device4.jpg" alt="Wifi and Bluetooth jammer made with an esp32 and nrf24l01+pa+lna modules." width="400" height="600">